jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [x] Commands Main Concepts article:
     - [x] A lot seems to be hung up on definition of words and expression of concepts from other languages.
     - [x] But I think just the concepts and notation could become more centric.
-    - [x] From those concepts and notation might follow how existing constructs in the world might have a (unique?) expression in Circle.
+    - [x] From those concepts and notation might follow how existing constructs in the world might have a (unique?) expression in Encircle.
     - [x] I might want to take the reader along with *that* idea.
-A smaller set of elements in Circle might translate to a larger set of constructs known from other languages.
+A smaller set of elements in Encircle might translate to a larger set of constructs known from other languages.
 - [x] My main concern is that I do not like that much the main structure upon which the text is laid out.
     - [x] The current structure is based on constructs and rules from other languages.
     - [x] It is my opinion that that is not an impractical subdivision.